xgi-org/xgi/README.md

 We acknowledge the importance of good software to support research, and we note that research becomes more valuable when it is communicated effectively.
-To demonstrate the value of Hypergraph, we ask that you cite Hypergraph in your work.
+To demonstrate the value of xgi, we ask that you cite xgi in your work.
-Currently, the best way to cite Hypergraph is to go to our [repository page](../../) (if you haven't already) and click the "cite this repository" button on the right sidebar.
+Currently, the best way to cite xgi is to go to our [repository page](../../) (if you haven't already) and click the "cite this repository" button on the right sidebar.
 This will generate a citation in your preferred format, and will also integrate well with citation managers.